oldboni22/Pryanigram/ReadMe.md

 # Pryanigram 🍪 <br>

+> Please, note that the current implementation is a preview version,
+> provided for demonstation purposes and intended to collect feedback.

 A modern, high-performance, and modular framework for building Telegram bots on .NET.

 Pryanigram brings the best architectural practices of ASP.NET Core